 It also hosts an important port and university.
 The historic town is the most popular attraction, surrounded by narrow streets, cute houses, religious symbols and buildings (see above), bars and restaurants.
 Its long boulevard and Basilica San Nicola are also worth visiting.

 We stayed at Atipico B&B and it was a fairly good choice, especially for a single night.
 The room and location were great.
 Right in the middle of the historic centre, close to some key attractions such as Bari Cathedral, Basilica San Nicola and Teatro Margherita.
 There was also a good parking lot very close.
 The only downside is the breakfast, which was a voucher to have just a coffee or juice or tea with 1 croissant in a bar nearby.

 In terms of food, our favourite restaurant was La Uascezze.
 Good ambience with tables outside, delicious traditional dishes and wine.
 You should try Burrata and also the grilled Caciocavallo cheese at least.
 They offer cold and hot dishes to share, so very convenient to try many things.

-Another fabulous restaurant is Mastro Ciccio, which speciality are sandwiches.
-If you go you should try the octopus one, delicious.
-For drinks, we can recommend the trendy EnoMezcla (it can get busy) or more relaxed places such as Le Officine Clandestine and Mercantile Nove, which also offers good food.
+Another fabulous restaurant is Mastro Ciccio, which speciality is sandwiches.
+If you go you must try the octopus and burrata sandwich, delicious.
+For drinks, we can recommend the trendy EnoMezcla (it can get busy) or more relaxed places such as Le Officine Clandestine and Mercantile Nove, which also offer good food.